Economy · April 2026

 The Hawaii Trade

-At the other end of the data are the trap states: places charging a coastal premium without delivering coastal quality.
-Hawaii is the clearest case.
-It has the highest cost of living and the most expensive groceries in the country, and ranks #35 for livability.
-The premium pays for sunshine and geographic isolation.
-Residents are paying for a postcard and getting average infrastructure.
-It is the most expensive version of that deal in America.
+At the other end of the data are the trap states — places that charge a coastal premium without delivering coastal quality.
+Hawaii is the clearest case: most expensive cost-of-living in the country, most expensive groceries, but only #35 on livability.
+The premium pays for sunshine and isolation, not services.

 Quality Without Quantity